andr3wli/andrewcli.me/content/about.md

 <h2>About</h2>

-Hello!
+Hello👋!
 My name is Andrew Li and I am psychology master's student at the University of British Columbia, where I am supervised by [Jiaying Zhao](https://psych.ubc.ca/profile/jiaying-zhao/).

 My research focuses on applying psychological principles and insights to address environmental issues.
 Towards this end, I run field and lab experiments to promote behavior change in waste reduction and climate mitigation.

 <!-- Find me here 👇